DavesCodeMusings/raspberry-cobbler/docs/usb-storage-side-quest.md

 ```

 ## Creating a hotplug mount script
 The script that does the mounting is a little more involved.
 From our experience with mounting boot and root file systems, we know we want to run fsck first.
 But, we'll need to do some validation checks before attempting any of this.
-What kind of file system is it?
+What type of file system is it?
 What's its UUID?

-We can use blkid to determine the UUID and file system type so we know how to check it and mount it.
+We can use _blkid_ to determine the UUID and file system type so we know how to check it and mount it.

 ```
 ~ # cat -n /etc/mdev/usb-storage.sh